 We are a leading global provider of satellite-based broadband communications.
 We design and manufacture ground segment equipment and provide comprehensive solutions and end-to-end services, powered by our innovative technology.
 Our portfolio comprises a cloud based satellite network platform, VSAT terminals, amplifiers, high-speed modems, high performance on-the-move antennas, high efficiency, high power SSPA amplifiers and BUCs.
 Our comprehensive solutions support multiple applications with a full portfolio of products to address key applications including broadband access, cellular backhaul, enterprise, in-flight connectivity, maritime, trains, defense and public safety, all while meeting stringent service level requirements.
-We also provide connectivity services, Internet access and telephony to enterprise, government and residential customers in Peru and Colombia over networks built using our own equipment and also over other networks that we install, mainly on the basis of BOT contracts.
-Additionally, we build telecommunication infrastructure typically using fiber-optic and wireless technologies for broadband connectivity.
+We also provide connectivity services, Internet access and telephony to enterprise, government and residential customers over networks built using our own equipment and also over other networks that we install, mainly on the basis of BOT contracts.
+In these BOT projects we build telecommunication infrastructure typically using fiber-optic and wireless technologies for broadband connectivity.

 Our products are primarily sold to communication service providers and operators that use satellite communications for their customers and to government organizations and system integrators that use our technology.
-We are particularly active in the following market sectors: enterprise and government applications; consumer broadband access; cellular connectivity; national telecommunication connectivity; and mobility applications for air, land and sea.
-We provide services directly to end-users in various market sectors including in certain countries in Latin America and provide managed network services, such as in Australia, over a satellite network owned by a third party.
+We are particularly active in the following market sectors: enterprise and government broadband applications; consumer broadband access; cellular connectivity; national telecommunication connectivity; defense and homeland security organization and mobility applications for air, land and sea.
+We provide services directly to end-users in various market sectors including in certain countries in Latin America and provide managed network services, such as in Australia and the US, over a satellite network owned by a third party.
 We have 20 sales and support offices worldwide, three network operations centers and five R&D centers.

 We shipped our first generation VSAT in 1989 and since then we have been among the technological leaders in the satellite ground equipment industry.
-Our continuous investment in research and development has resulted in the development of new and industry-leading products and our intellectual property portfolio includes 64 issued patents (54 U.S. and 10 foreign) relating to our VSAT and other systems as well as 18 issued patents (16 U.S. and 2 foreign) relating to our Satellite Communication on the Move antenna solutions and 13 issued patents (3 U.S. and 10 foreign) for our high power SSPAs
+Our continuous investment in research and development has resulted in the development of new and industry-leading products and our intellectual property portfolio includes 70 issued patents (58 U.S. and 12 foreign) relating to our VSAT and other systems as well as 18 issued patents (16 U.S. and 2 foreign) relating to our Satellite Communication on the Move antenna solutions and 13 issued patents (3 U.S. and 10 foreign) for our high power SSPAs.

-In December 2013, we sold our Spacenet subsidiary, a provider of managed network communications services utilizing satellite wireline and wireless networks and associated technology, for approximately \$16 million, subject to certain post-closing adjustments and expenses.
+In December 2013, we sold our Spacenet subsidiary, a provider of managed network communications services utilizing satellite wireline and wireless networks and associated technology.

-In 2016, 2015 and 2014, our property and equipment purchases related to our continuing operations amounted to approximately \$4.3 million, \$3.9 million and \$12.6 million, respectively.
-These amounts do not include the reclassification of inventory to property and equipment made during 2016, 2015 and 2014 in the approximate amounts of \$2.5 million, \$2.5 million and \$2.9 million, respectively.
+In 2017, 2016 and 2015, our property and equipment purchases related to our continuing operations amounted to approximately \$3.7 million, \$4.3 million and \$3.9 million, respectively.
+These amounts do not include the reclassification of inventory to property and equipment and other non-cash purchases made during 2017, 2016 and 2015 in the approximate amounts of \$5.7 million, \$2.5 million and \$2.5 million, respectively.